 Citizen Tasmania in partnership with the Asylum Seekers Resource Centre delivers CAAP an intensive training program with participants of a refugee background, who are paired with and trained by professional mentors to develop skills in public engagement, communication, management, and leadership for grassroots social change.
 Tasmanian graduates are supported by Citizen Tasmania and the Asylum Seekers Resource Centre to lead advocacy projects within their community.
 CAAP 2021 participants developed the 2021 Refugee Wellbeing Tasmania Survey to mobilise refugee communities and create change.

 How do we connect with ourselves and heal the world?
-The shift from apathy to activism is available to all of us in a podcast that delves into the human rights challenges of the 21st century.
+The shift from apathy to activism is available to all of us in a podcast that delves into the human rights challenges of the 21st Century.
 Citizen Power explores transformational leadership as a catalyst for positive social change.
 Enabling communities to shift from apathy to activism.
-Listen now.